 Arbor Day is our most important event of the year, because it is dedicated to sharing our love of trees with the wider community.
 While it is internationally celebrated, Arbor Day is observed at different times of the year in different places, according to the best local times for planting trees.
 In Hawai‘i, it is celebrated the first week of November.
 We always take the occasion to invite the community to plant new trees on campus with us, while we give away trees for people to plant at home.

-Please click the poster image for the 2018 schedule.
+Please click the poster image for this year's schedule.